iagox86/dnscat2/README.md

 Assuming there's a dnscat2 server running on that host/port, it'll create a session there.

+### Tunnels

+Yo dawg; I hear you like tunnels, so now you can tunnel a tunnel through your tunnel!

+It is currently possible to tunnel a connection through dnscat2, similar to "ssh -L"!
+Other modes ("ssh -D" and "ssh -R") are coming soon as well!

+After a session has started (a command session), the command "listen" is used to open a new tunnelled port.
+The syntax is roughly the same as ssh
+-L:

+    listen [lhost:]lport rhost:rport

+The local host is option, and will default to all interfaces (0.0.0.0).
+The local port and remote host/port are mandatory.

+The dnscat2 server will listen on lport.
+All connections received to that port are forwarded, via the dnscat2 client, to the remote host/port chosen.

+For example, this will listen on port 4444 (on the *server*) and forward traffic to google:

+    listen 4444 www.google.com:80

+Then, if you connect to http://localhost:4444, it'll come out the dnscat2 client and connect to google.com.

+Let's say you're using this on a pentest and you want to forward ssh connections through the dnscat2 client (running on somebody's corp network) to an internal device.
+You can!

+    listen 127.0.0.1:2222 10.10.10.10:22

+That'll only listen on the localhost interface on the dnscat2 server, and will forward connections via the tunnel to port 22 of 10.10.10.10.

 ### Encryption

 dnscat2 is encrypted by default.